WallarooLabs/wally/book/appendix/tcp-decoders-and-encoders.md

-# Decoders and Encoders
+# TCP Decoders and Encoders

-Earlier, we spoke of [sources and sinks](core-concepts.md) and the role they play in Wallaroo.
+Earlier, we spoke of [sources and sinks](/core-concepts/core-concepts.md) and the role they play in Wallaroo.
 In this section, we are going to dive more into how you work with sources and sinks.
 We'll be covering two key concepts: `Decoder`s and `Encoder`s.
-Our examples will focus on TCP sources and sinks, but the same principles apply to any other type of source or sink.

 ## Reviewing our terms

 ### Source

-: Input point for data from external systems into an application.
+Input point for data from external systems into an application.

 ### Sink

-: Output point from an application to external systems.
+Output point from an application to external systems.

 ### Decoder

-: Code that transforms a stream of bytes from an external system into a series of application input types.
+Code that transforms a stream of bytes from an external system into a series of application input types.

 ### Encoder

-: Code that transforms an application output type into bytes for sending to an external system.
+Code that transforms an application output type into bytes for sending to an external system.

 ## Framed Message Protocols

-A Wallaroo source accepts a stream of bytes from an external source and turns that stream of bytes into a stream of application specific messages.
+A Wallaroo TCP Source accepts a stream of bytes from an external source and turns that stream of bytes into a stream of application specific messages.
 As an application programmer, you provide a `Decoder` to tell Wallaroo how to turn that stream of bytes into messages.

 An incoming stream of bytes can represent many things: each byte could be an 8-bit unsigned integer, or every 4-byte block may be a 32-bit integer.
 Or the stream may be an ASCII sequence (each byte is a char), or a Unicode sequence (in which case characters aren't equally-wide!).

-Decoders are unique to the type of source.
-Currently, we support TCP and Kafka sources. `TCPSource`s use a [framed message protocol](https://www.codeproject.com/Articles/37496/TCP-IP-Protocol-Design-Message-Framing).
+Decoders are unique to the type of source. `TCPSource`s use a [framed message protocol](https://www.codeproject.com/Articles/37496/TCP-IP-Protocol-Design-Message-Framing).
 A framed message protocol boils down to:

 - We have a fixed size header that tells us how long a message is
 - We have a variable length message payload